Gibson City woman giving back to healthcare workers who saved her life

 URBANA, Ill., (WCIA) — A woman in Gibson City is watching her kids grow up again, and she’s thanking her healthcare team for making it happen.

-Joanna Lehigh was one of the first nurses that came to Fanson’s rescue last July after a severe heart attack.
+Joanna Lehigh was one of the first nurses who came to Fanson’s rescue last July after a severe heart attack.
 Lehigh said Fanson is one of the patients that she’ll always remember.

-“We get called in at all hours of the evening, morning.
-We’re saving somebody’s life,” Lehigh said.
-“We’re helping somebody live a little bit longer to stay there for their children to see them off to school, see them graduate, all those little milestones that we take for granted, it’s really a good feeling.”
+“We get called in at all hours of the evening, morning and we’re saving somebody’s life,” Lehigh said.
+“We’re helping somebody live a little bit longer to stay there for their children, to see them off to school, see them graduate, all those little milestones that we kind of take for granted.
+It’s really a good feeling.”

 Sharon Ingrum, a nurse manager with the cardiac catheterization lab, said it’s not always easy to get out of bed when the phone rings at 2 a.m., but there are lives on the line they’re always ready to save.